hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_9/letters_fifth_series/1179_126_your_highness.md

 I will be here about a month more, then I return to the plains.
-Kindly ask Jagmohan to write to the Dewan Saheb of Kishangarh to get for me the copies of Nimbârka Bhâshya which he promised.
+Kindly ask Jagmohan to write to the Dewan Saheb of Kishangarh to get for me the copies of Nimbārka Bhāshya which he promised.

 With all love,